niklaskks/api-docs/source/index.md

-## Export generated content for an entire content project
+## Export generated content for an entire Content Project

-If you want to have the content available as one big download file, you can use the export commands.
+If you want to have the content available as one big download file, you can use the export functionality.

 ```python
 import axsemantics